 Teaching K-2, but writing skills and independence all over the map?

-Writing Santa letters can be easy when everyone has what they need!
-Here is a preview file of my Santa Letter freebie that show a few examples of how a piece of writing can be adjusted to various ‘just-right’ levels for the range of writing skills that might be found in a primary classroom:
+‘Writing’ Santa letters can be easy when everyone has what they need!
+I have recently added a second letter (to Mrs. Claus) to what was originally just differentiated Santa Letters, that show a few examples of how a piece of writing can be adjusted to various ‘just-right’ levels for the range of writing skills that might be found in a primary classroom:

 Of course, this letter-writing business a little old-fashioned when you could just email Santa.
 It’s all writing, and you’ll never hear “Why do we have to learn how to do this?”
 They know it’s worth their while.